Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/README.md

 ### Reporting bugs and contributing code

 -   Want to report a bug or request a feature?
-Let us know on [Slack](http://slack.getdbt.com/), or open [an issue](https://github.com/microsoft/dbt-fabricspark/issues/new).
+Open [an issue](https://github.com/microsoft/dbt-fabricspark/issues/new).

-## Join the dbt Community

-- Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)
-- Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

-## Reporting bugs and contributing code

-- Want to report a bug or request a feature?
-Let us know on [Slack](http://community.getdbt.com/), or open [an issue](https://github.com/microsoft/dbt-fabricsparknb/issues/new)
-- Want to help us build dbt?
-Check out the [Contributing Guide](https://github.com/microsoft/dbt-fabricsparknb/blob/HEAD/CONTRIBUTING.md)

-## Code of Conduct

-Everyone interacting in the dbt project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [dbt Code of Conduct](https://community.getdbt.com/code-of-conduct).